Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 When will funds be available to awarded investigators?

 Funds for Teaming and Scaling Grants will be disbursed shortly after lead investigators are notified of their award.
-Funds for Seeding Grants will be disbursed in July.
+Funds for Priming Grants will be disbursed in July.
 Projects requiring IRB or IACUC approvals will receive funds as soon as the appropriate approvals are shared with OSP staff.
-Once funds are disbursed, the corresponding award timeline begins (1 year for Seeding and Teaming, 2 years for Scaling).
+Once funds are disbursed, the corresponding award timeline begins (1 year for Priming and Teaming, 2 years for Scaling).

 Will the Pitt Momentum Funds be offered again next year?